ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

-## ...we can use chain-of-thought prompting to reduce cognitive load
+### ...but we can use chain-of-thought prompting to reduce a human annotator's cognitive load

 <!-- give quick background of the paper -->